Analysis of Panel Data

 - Readings: Articles on the various subtopics in the panel

 data arena are listed below.
-Many of these are offered as background
+These are offered as background and as

-and as a gateway into the literature for the interested student.
-A
+a gateway into the literature for the interested student.
+We will

 Reading suggestions with the section topic are from Baltagi (B), Greene (G) and Wooldridge (W).

 Underlined references appear above with the supplementary texts.

 Remaining references are listed below.
 The articles listed in the

 references are for background.
 We will (obviously) not be able to discuss all

 of them in class.
 Assigned articles are marked with '**'

 - I. Econometric Models and Panel Data: [B, Ch.
 1], [G, Ch.